Trusteesof the Griffin Institute

 Vice Chair, Retired barrister

-Bruce Mauleverer is a retired Barrister, Deputy High Court Judge, Arbitrator and Mediator.
+Bruce Mauleverer QC is a retired Barrister, Deputy High Court Judge, Arbitrator and Mediator.
 He is currently Patron of the International Law Association and Chairman of The Listen Charity and Chair of Not Beyond Redemption.
-Since his retirement he has been a trustee of charities including UNICEF UK, MapAction, the Mortimer Society and The Tavistock Centre for Couple Relationships.
+Since his retirement from professional practice, he has been a trustee of charities including UNICEF UK, MapAction, the Mortimer Society and The Tavistock Centre for Couple Relationships.
 He was also Chairman of The Jubilee Sailing Trust.